How PingPuffin's Monitoring System Works

 - 📊 Incident info: Active incidents and duration

-Important: Auto-refresh respects automatic 2-check logic because it only shows data from cron checks, not new checks.
+Important: Auto-refresh respects 2-check logic because it only shows data from automatic checks – it does not trigger new checks.

 Data Collection and Storage